Optimism Is Everywhere

 Building Permit Values

 Building permit values, which indicate construction costs for new construction, additions and renovations, have historically been strong in Winnipeg.
-In 2014, the total building permit value reached a 10-year high of $1.96 billion.
-Over the the last five years, building permit values have increased by 22 per cent per year on average, which is 14 per cent higher than the national rate and is the highest rate in comparison to other metropolitan centres.
+In 2015, building permit activity slowed down but still remains high in comparison to previous years, totaling $1.6 billion.
+Over the last five years, building permit values have increased by 9.1 per cent per year on average, which is six per cent higher than the national rate and ranked fifth in comparison to other major metropolitan centres.